kasslent/clc-digital-skills/_lessons/module-2.1.md

 * monospace (fixed width fonts)

-##Custom Web Fonts
+###Custom Fonts

-###Free vs. Premium Fonts
+####Free vs. Premium Fonts

-There are thousands of fonts available to download and use to beyond the default web safe fonts.
+There are thousands of fonts available to download and use beyond the default web safe fonts.

 Free fonts: